JPuenteDuarte/superinvestors-database/README.md

 ## Activity by Industry

-This chart illustrates the sub-industry activity within each industry, highlighting where funds are concentrating their investments.
+This chart illustrates the industry activity within each sector, highlighting where funds are concentrating their investments.
 It can be used to analyze which industries a fund is more specialized in, offering a view into the sectors that a particular fund is betting on for growth.

 ![Activity by Industry](Sub-industries_by_industry.jpg)